zachbush96/GCode-Phone-Testing/README.md

 - Sound Test needs to be able to play a sound file []
     - What is that range?
 - Update the phone device profile with the test results []
+- Add a logging system []
+    - 1. A generic log file that logs the cnc machine name, image location details, and other info
+    - 2. A log file for each IMEI that logs the test results
+- Device Profile needs to be updated to a class.
+This is so each device can have a unique IMEI and test results []
+    - Alot of the code will need to be updated to use the new class 😥
+- When Homing, we can move all axis to the top left corner at the same time, and then back them off individually
+- Select which template to use based on user input []

 ----- Once I get the touch Device -----